kkruszczynski/Github_events_processor/README.md

 ```
 $ download_data.sh
 ```
+4. Create *.rawData* folder in the folder where script is going to be run and paste there downloaded data.
 Remember to not upload raw data to GitHub repository

-4. Setup *config_file.json* file
+5. Setup *config_file.json* file

-5. Run following script in Python Console
+6. Run following script in Python Console

 ```
 github_events_processor.py